mmuratarat/mmuratarat.github.io/_pages/faq.md

 #### Can KL divergence be used as a distance measure?
 It may be tempting to think of KL Divergence as a distance metric, however we cannot use KL Divergence to measure the distance between two distributions.
 The reason for this is that KL Divergence is not symmetric, meaning that $D_{KL}(p\mid \mid q)$ may not be equal to $D_{KL}(q\mid \mid p)$.

+#### What is a p-value?
+Before we talk about what p-value means, let’s begin by understanding hypothesis testing where p-value is used to determine the statistical significance of our results, which is our ultimate goal.

+When you perform a hypothesis test in statistics, a p-value helps you determine the significance of your results.
+Hypothesis tests are used to test the validity of a claim that is made about a population using sample data.
+This claim that’s on trial is called the null hypothesis.
+The alternative hypothesis is the one you would believe if the null hypothesis is concluded to be untrue.
+It is the opposite of the null hypothesis; in plain language terms this is usually the hypothesis you set out to investigate.

+In other words, we’ll make a claim (null hypothesis) and use a sample data to check if the claim is valid.
+If the claim isn’t valid, then we’ll choose our alternative hypothesis instead.
+Simple as that.
+These two hypotheses specify two statistical models for the process that produced the data.

+To know if a claim is valid or not, we’ll use a p-value to weigh the strength of the evidence to see if it’s statistically significant.
+If the evidence supports the alternative hypothesis, then we’ll reject the null hypothesis and accept the alternative hypothesis.

+p-value is a measure of the strength of the evidence provided by our sample against the null hypothesis.
+In other words, p-value is the probability of getting the observed value of the test statistics, or a value with even greater evidence against null hypothesis, if the null hypothesis is true.
+Smaller the p-value, the greater the evidence against the null hypothesis.

+If we are given a significance level, i.e., alpha, then we reject null hypothesis if p-value is less than equal the chosen significance level, i.e., accept that your sample gives reasonable evidence to support the alternative hypothesis.
+The term significance level (alpha) is used to refer to a pre-chosen probability and the term "p-value" is used to indicate a probability that you calculate after a given study.
+The choice of significance level at which you reject null hypothesis is arbitrary.
+Conventionally the $5\%$ (less than $1$ in $20$ chance of being wrong), $1\%$ and $0.1\%$ ($p < 0.05, 0.01 and 0.001$) levels have been used.
+Most authors refer to statistically significant as $p < 0.05$ and statistically highly significant as $p < 0.001$ (less than one in a thousand chance of being wrong).

+A fixed level alpha test can be calculated without first calculating a p-value.
+This is done by comparing the test statistic with a critical value of the null distribution corresponding to the level alpha.
+This is usually the easiest approach when doing hand calculations and using statistical tables, which provide percentiles for a relatively small set of probabilities.
+Most statistical software produces p-values which can be compared directly with alpha.
+There is no need to repeat the calculation by hand.

+__Type I error__ is the false rejection of the null hypothesis and __type II error__ is the false acceptance of the null hypothesis.
+The significance level (alpha) is the probability of type I error.
+The power of a test is one minus the probability of type II error (beta).
+Power should be maximized when selecting statistical methods.

+The chances of committing these two types of errors are inversely proportional—that is, decreasing Type I error rate increases Type II error rate, and vice versa.
+To decrease your chance of committing a Type I error, simply make your alpha value more stringent.
+To reduce your chance of committing a Type II error, increase your analyses’ power by either increasing your sample size or relaxing your alpha level!